 What Is An Annuity?

 An annuity is an investment plan that is designed to help in retirement.
 Therefore, Annuities are planned contracts between an insurance company and you, the investor.
 Unlike other retirement plans, annuities do not involve banks, investment companies, or other third parties.
 Furthermore, Annuities are sometimes casually described as “pensions that you buy.”
-This is an effective and simple way of describing the fact that annuities are retirement investments.
+Meanwhile, this is an effective and simple way of describing the fact that annuities are retirement investments.
 Hence, you purchase them early in life in order to receive payouts later in life.

 Wanna Talk To Us about an annuity?